 Featuring both established and emerging local “makers,” Maker Faire Rochester is a family-friendly celebration featuring rockets and robots, digital fabrication, DIY science and technology, urban farming and sustainability, alternative energy, bicycles, unique hand-made crafts, music and local food, and educational workshops and installations.

-2019 marks the sixth anniversary of Maker Faire Rochester.
+2021 marks the eighth anniversary of Maker Faire Rochester.